knwin/generic/docker_commands.md

 `docker rmi -f image_id image_id`

+for more info on "How To Remove Docker Containers, Images, Volumes, and Networks": https://linuxize.com/post/how-to-remove-docker-images-containers-volumes-and-networks/

 ### how to run jupyterlab
 `docker run -it -d -p 8888:8888 image_name:tag`

 example: docker run -it -d -p 8888:8888 datascience-python3:version3

-(if you dont see any messages after the command container is running quitely and you may need to get into it with docker attch command.
-When inside the container run ..)
+(if you dont see any messages after the command, the container is running quitely in the background.
+You can check it with `docker ps -a` and copy the id to get into it with `docker attch id` command.
+When inside the container, run below cmd..)

 `python3 -m jupyterlab --allow-root  --ip=0.0.0.0 --port=8888`